wiseman-design/elli-language/README.md

 ELLI v1.0.0 is the first stable public foundation of the language.
 The goal of this release is not to provide a huge ecosystem yet, but to provide a clean, strict, well-documented base that can grow without breaking its philosophy.

+## 📬 Contact & Community

+If you want to get in touch, ask questions, or follow the development of ELLI, you can use the following:

+### 📧 Email
+elli.language.dev@gmail.com

+For:
+- general questions
+- feedback
+- collaboration inquiries

+---

+### 💬 GitHub Discussions
+Use Discussions for:
+- ideas
+- questions
+- design conversations
+- language proposals

+---

+### 🐛 GitHub Issues
+Use Issues for:
+- bug reports
+- unexpected behavior
+- runtime or parser problems

+Please include:
+- a minimal reproducible example
+- the ELLI edition (EL / EN)
+- expected vs actual behavior

 ## License

 This project is licensed under the MIT License.